-During the fiscal year ended May 31, 2015, Chongshengdongfang, a PRC subsidiary of the Company entered into a series of contractual arrangements (the "Xuncheng VIE Agreements") with New Oriental China and Xuncheng, a subsidiary of New Oriental China that engages in internet content services as the Internet Content Provider ("ICP").
+During the fiscal year ended May 31, 2015, Beijing Chongshengdongfang Network Technology Co., Ltd. ("Chongshengdongfang"), a PRC subsidiary of the Company entered into a series of contractual arrangements (the "Xuncheng VIE Agreements") with New Oriental China and Xuncheng, a subsidiary of New Oriental China that engages in internet content services as the Internet Content Provider ("ICP").
 The Xuncheng VIE Agreements enable the Company to (1) have power to direct the activities that most significantly affects the economic performance of Xuncheng, and (2) receive the economic benefits of Xuncheng that could be significant to Xuncheng.
-Accordingly, the Company is considered the primary beneficiary of the Xuncheng.
+Accordingly, the Company is considered the primary beneficiary of Xuncheng.
 The terms of Xuncheng VIE Agreements are substantially the same as those signed between New Oriental China and the Company's PRC subsidiaries.